 Areas of Particular Concern (APCs)

-An APC is a geographic delineated area with special management requirements.
+An “Area of Particular Concern” (APC) is a geographic delineated area with special management requirements.
 Before work begins on any project to be located wholly or partially within an APC, you must first obtain a valid coastal permit.
 Currently, there are five APCs in the Commonwealth:

-SHORELINE APC – The area between the mean high water mark (MHWM) and 150 feet inland.
+SHORELINE APC – The area between the high tide line and 150 feet inland.

-LAGOON and REEF APC – The area extending seaward from the mean high water mark (MHWM) to the outer slope of the reef.
+LAGOON and REEF APC – The area extending seaward from the high tide line to the outer slope of the reef.